tyh835/PyJam/README.md

 Serving static site with rich functionalities from a CDN is the basis of the JAM stack.
 Find out more about the JAM stack here: [https://jamstack.org/](https://jamstack.org/)

-This project is based on [acloud.guru](acloud.guru)'s course Automating AWS with Python's project, which you can find here: [https://github.com/ACloudGuru/automating-aws-with-python/](https://github.com/ACloudGuru/automating-aws-with-python/)
+This project is based on [acloud.guru](acloud.guru)'s course Automating AWS with Python's project.

 ## Configuring for Development